 At its heart, a digital VMS is built around a few key features that work together to create a smooth visitor experience.
 Most systems include contactless check-in, allowing guests to sign in without touching a shared screen.
 Pre-registration is another common feature, where visitors can fill out their details online before they even arrive.
 Once a guest checks in, the system sends instant notifications to the host, so you know right away when your meeting has arrived.
 Many systems also handle automatic badge printing for easy identification, evacuation management for safety, and offer powerful integrations that connect with the other tools your team already uses daily.

-How Does It Work in a Modern Office?
+How Does It Actually Work in an Office?

 In a typical office setting, the process is incredibly simple.
 When a visitor arrives, they’re greeted by a tablet or kiosk at the reception desk.
 They can quickly find their host, enter their details, take a photo for their visitor badge, and digitally sign any necessary documents like an NDA.
 The moment they complete the check-in, their host automatically receives a notification via Slack, Teams, or email.
 This automated workflow eliminates front desk bottlenecks, improves security by creating an accurate log of who is in the building, and lets your team focus on more important tasks than tracking down who a visitor is there to see.